Japanese mobile phone culture: Gyaru-moji

 One very distinct form of writing is called 'gyaru-moji ('gal characters' named after the fashion style 'gyaru' or 'gal' because the people of this fashion style are the ones who often use this kind of lettering).
 For example, lt wouldn't correspond to the Latin characters 'L' and 't' but instead it would correspond to the hiragana, け ('ke').
 Notice that it looks very similar when written.
 Many hiragana, katakana and kanji are taken apart and reassembled using different characters including alphabet characters.
-It is unclear why this usage is now seen.
-Some believe that this started as a way of making secret messages that a quick peek wouldn't reveal, while others claim that it was just for fun.
 This can be related to the way the English language hacking culture uses 1337 language to hide the meaning of the words typed.
 It is also possibly due to different character limits when different languages are used, e.g. 160 Latin characters and 70 Unicode (inc. kanji).
 By splitting the characters into alpha-numeric characters, it extends the possible over-all length of the message.

 Cell phone novels

 A cell phone novel, or mobile phone novel (携帯小説, keitai shōsetsu), is a literary work originally written on a cellular phone via text messaging.
 This type of literature originated in Japan, where it has become a popular literary genre.
-However, its popularity has also spread to other countries internationally, especially to China, United States, Germany, and South Africa.
+However, its popularity has also spread to other countries internationally, especially to China, the United States, Germany, and South Africa.
 Chapters usually consist of about 70–100 words each due to character limitations on cell phones.